 Between her busy work schedule, a varied diet among family members, her love of cooking and her daughter’s penchant for cooking, Toulon finds cooking an important way to connect with her kids and to those she hosts.
 She has tested recipes for my cookbooks, and often gives me insightful responses regarding flavor, texture and process as well as suggested alternates for making my dishes vegetarian.
 Her culinary prowess has made its way into my books in that way, as well as her contribution for a savory pie crust in my second book “One Dish Wonders”.

-Enjoy a few recipe selections from Toulon’s kitchen!
+Enjoy these recipe selections from Toulon’s kitchen: